Convexity of Chebyshev Sets Through Differentiability of Distance Function: Introduction

 \section{Introduction}

 The approximation theory is one of the important branch of functional analysis that \u{C}eby\u{s}ev originated it in nineteenth century.
 But, convexity of \u{C}eby\u{s}ev sets is one of the basic problems in this theory.
 In a finite dimensional smooth normed space a \u{C}eby\u{s}ev set is convex and for infinite dimensional, every weakly closed \u{C}eby\u{s}ev set in a smooth and uniformly convex Banach space is convex.
-Every boundedly compact \u{C}eby\u{s}ev set in a smooth Banach space is convex and in a Banach space, which is uniformly smooth, each approximately compact \u{C}eby\u{s}ev set is convex, and that in a strongly smooth space or in a Banach space $X$ with strictly convex dual $X^{*}$, every \u{C}eby\u{s}ev set with continuous metric projection is convex, \cite{2}.
+Every boundedly compact \u{C}eby\u{s}ev set in a smooth Banach space is convex and in a Banach space, which is uniformly smooth, each approximately compact \u{C}eby\u{s}ev set is convex (The concept of approximatively compact sets introduced by N. V. Efimov and S. B. Stechkin), and that in a strongly smooth space or in a Banach space $X$ with strictly convex dual $X^{*}$, every \u{C}eby\u{s}ev set with continuous metric projection is convex, (\cite{2}).
 There are still several open problems concerning convexity of \u{C}eby\u{s}ev sets.
-One of them asks whether every \u{C}eby\u{s}ev set in a strictly convex reflexive Banach space is convex?\cite{2}
+Can we prove that in some Banach spaces, a nonempty subset is a \u{C}eby\u{s}ev set if and only if it is closed and convex?
+This is unsolved, even in the special case of infinite-dimensional Hilbert space.
+In 1934, L. N. H. Bunt proved that each \u{C}eby\u{s}ev set in a finite-dimensional Hilbert space must be convex.
+From this result, we see that in a finite-dimensional Hilbert space, a nonempty subset is a \u{C}eby\u{s}ev set if and only if it is closed and convex.
+In \cite{5}, G. G. Johnson gave an example: there exists an incomplete inner product space which possesses a non-convex \u{C}eby\u{s}ev set (M. Jiang completed the proof in 1993).
+Is there an infinite-dimensional Hilbert space possessing a non-convex \u{C}eby\u{s}ev set?
+As addressed above, it is unknown.
+In the last part of the paper, we present some conditions under which a \u{C}eby\u{s}ev subset is convex.\\